-The Leasequery library is part of the premium source code and is available to ISC's paid support customers.
+The Leasequery library is only available to ISC customers with a paid support contract.

 15.19.1 DHCPv4 Leasequery

 DHCPv4 simple Leasequery provides a requester the ability to query for active lease information for either a single IP address or a single client.
 RFC 4388 calls for three such queries: